AppleOngPS/Assignment1/README.md

 # Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In this section, I will go over the different parts of my project, and describe each in a sentence or so.

 Existing Features
 Feature 1 - allow user to navigate around the pages using the menus bar